I visit other universities and do workshops for researchers of all ages and stages…

 How to influence others with your research

+I have been teaching communications to all kinds of people for nearly thirty years.
 In the age of skepticism about experts, it’s even more important we learn to communicate our research to a wide range of audiences.
-In this workshop we will learn:

-This workshop is designed specifically for candidates who are doing the Visualise your thesis competition and the Three Minute Thesis but the principles work for any research presentation.
-A book based on this workshop ‘How to communicate your research: be visible or vanish’ is coming out later this year, through Routledge.
+This workshop walks you through how the brain processes text and images in our presentations and how to communicate complex ideas with concrete analogies and metaphors.
+It’s designed specifically for candidates who are doing the Visualise your thesis competition and the Three Minute Thesis but the principles work for any research presentation.
+The accompanying text for this workshop is the book I wrote with Simon Clews called Be visible or vanish

 Who?
 PhD students and academics who want to improve their communication skills.